-Several years ago, my pastor at the time, and friend, and I had a long discussion regarding Christian Education.
-He felt that for Christian parents to send their children to a Christian school was dualist (in the sense that the things of Christ are considered separate from the things of life—a sacred/secular dualism).
+Several years ago, my pastor and I had a long discussion regarding Christian Education.
+He felt that for Christian parents to send their children to a Christian school was dualist.
+Dualist in the sense that the things of Christ are considered separate from the things of life—a sacred/secular dualism.
 My response to this was that the sort of Christian school that I worked at was founded on the premise that that one can’t separate Christ from the rest of life.
-He may have been equating Christian schools in general with the sort that arises out of what Niebuhr called Christ against Culture stance (Read more).
+He may have been equating Christian schools in general with the sort that arises out of what Niebuhr called Christ against Culture stance [see Why Christian Education?
+(Part 1)].
 This view is certainly dualist for its advocates see a separation between the things of this world and the spiritual world ruled by God.
 My school, and others like it, expresses a rejection of the sacred/secular dualism.

-In this part, I would like to address this and some of the other objections to Christian schools.
+In this part, I would like to address this objection to Christian schools.

 To my pastor, I argued that if he wanted to avoid dualism, he ought to be hesitant about sending his children to the local public school which operates under the same dualistic philosophy as the Christ against Culture model, albeit from the other side.
 My contention is that the ideas of modernism are still deeply rooted in our culture and foundational to modernism is the separation of the religious from the secular.
 The Christ against Culture schools separate the two for the sake of the religious, and public schools isolate the secular.

 The first is that neutrality is not possible.
 A neutral stance toward religion is not a neutral stance.
-In that the preferment of neutrality is a way of looking at reality in general and all other religions in particular, it is, in essence, a religious claim.
+In that the preferment of neutrality is a way of looking at reality in general and all other religions in particular; it is, in essence, a religious claim.
 To claim that we ought to exclude the religious voice from public discourse is implicitly religious for it is based on a set of beliefs about the world and the human beings’ place in it.
-My argument here is that the idea of a non-religious school is a myth.
-The question is not whether or not one should send one’s child to a religious school; the question is, to which religious school will one send them?

 The second problem with relegating religion to the private sphere is that religion can’t be private.
 It is impossible for anyone to enter the public sphere and leave their convictions at the door.
 This is true of every belief, including those of secularism.

 Christianity, at its core, is an orientation of one’s entire life toward a person—the Son of God and Redeemer of all that is.
 Every other belief is subordinate to this Truth.
 Our culture, however, asks us to subordinate this Truth to the truth claims made by a secular religion–that this idea is merely a private belief.
 I do not hold this against its proponents, for every religion subordinates the beliefs of every other religion to its truth claims.
 It’s just that the devotees of this modern secular religion insist that their beliefs aren’t religious.